MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/oid-timestamp-capability.md

 The **RequestType** member of the [**NDIS_OID_REQUEST**](/windows-hardware/drivers/ddi/ndis/ns-ndis-_ndis_oid_request) structure will be **NdisRequestQueryInformation**.

-NDIS will handle this OID for the miniport driver based on the information the miniport driver provided in the [**NDIS_STATUS_TIMESTAMP_CAPABILITY**](ndis-status-timestamp-capability.md) status indication.
+NDIS handles this OID for the miniport driver based on the information the miniport driver provided in the [**NDIS_STATUS_TIMESTAMP_CAPABILITY**](ndis-status-timestamp-capability.md) status indication.

 ## Requirements